Meaning of Numbers: The Number 135

 The possible meaning of the number 135 is derived primary from history related to ancient Israel.

 The Hebrew word kisseh (Strong's Concordance #H3678) is written 135 times in 124 Hebrew Old Testament verses.
 It is utilized the most in 1Kings (34 times) followed by the Psalms (18) and Jeremiah (17).
-The word means a seat of honor or a throne.
+The word refers to a seat of honor or a throne.

 And all the firstborn in the land of Egypt shall die, from the firstborn of Pharaoh that sitteth upon his throne (kisseh), even unto the firstborn of the maidservant that is behind the mill; and all the firstborn of beasts (Exodus 11:5, KJV).